-Our analyses revealed major differences in both exploitative and interference competitiveness between the two major clades comprising the Pseudomonas spp. community of bittercress, as well as distinctions in how such competitiveness relates to underlying life history traits.
+Our analyses revealed major differences in both exploitative and interference competitiveness between the two major clades comprising the Pseudomonas spp. phyllosphere community of bittercress, as well as distinctions in how such competitiveness relates to underlying life history traits.
 Instead of the predicted trade-offs discussed above, we uncovered distinct correlates of competitiveness that involved shorter lag phase duration for P. fluorescens, and higher maximum growth rates for P. syringae.
-Canonical trade-offs between rate and yield were not observed across either bacterial clade; instead, we reveal a novel trade-off between lag phase and growth rate present only within P. fluorescens.
+Canonical trade-offs between rate and yield were not observed across either bacterial clade; instead, we found a novel trade-off between lag phase and growth rate present only within P. fluorescens.
 Inhibition ability (i.e. interference competitive ability) did not trade-off with exploitative ability but was positively correlated with it.
 Such patterns suggest that the evolution of competitiveness may involve different components of life history for these bacterial groups.

 Examining the community context of these interactions revealed that a modest but potentially important fraction of all three-way interactions result in the reversal of competitive outcomes that would otherwise lead to competitive exclusion of an inferior competitor.
 A small set of R–P–S interactions was discovered, which may lead to cyclical invasion dynamics and thus net neutrality of genotypes; but the intransitivity in our interaction network generally took the form of facilitation, whereby a toxic strain displaced a superior competitor thereby facilitating a resistant but weaker recipient.
-The community context of interference competition is thus important for predicting the exploitative capacity of resistant strains by buffering them from competitive exclusion, which alters the premium on exploitative capacity if a strain is also resistant.
+The community context of interference competition is important for predicting the exploitative capacity of resistant strains by buffering them from competitive exclusion, which alters the premium on exploitative capacity if a strain is also resistant.
 Such a dataset allows dissection of several dimensions of in vitro fitness exhibited by a natural community of phyllosphere Pseudomonas spp., and provides a platform for testing hypotheses about the mechanistic bases of competitive traits (e.g. toxin production and resistance).
 Together, this work helps build an understanding of how competitive traits might evolve in tandem with other life history traits in representatives from real communities that interact in nature.

 METHODS